-- 1. Proposed Job Description for the temporary stipend period. (add in all temporary duties to the current job description, and adjust the percent of time of all permanent duties) - 2.
-Complete justification for the requested temporary stipend. (complete all required fields on the OACIS action) - 3.
+- 1. Summary of the temporary duties that will be performed, including what position the temporary duties are from. - 2.
+Complete justification for the requested temporary stipend.
+(Complete all required fields on the Job Builder action.) - Requested temporary stipend amount. - 4.
 Department Head and Control Point approvals (as set by each department and division)